About BCBSRA

 The British Columbia Blind Sports and Recreation Association, BCBSRA, was organized in October 1975 in order to send BC athletes to the 1976 National Championships and Selection Trials for the Olympics for the Physically Disabled (now called the Paralympics) in Toronto.

-The BC Blind Sports and Recreation Association is a not for profit association of individuals who are blind, visually impaired, deaf-blind, or are blind and have additional disabilities; and their families and other supporters.
+The BC Blind Sports and Recreation Association is a not for profit association of individuals who are blind, partially sighted, deafblind, and who may have additional exceptionalities, and their families and other supporters.
 Our services are provided throughout the province of British Columbia and are available to individuals of all ages.
-We work closely with other organizations in the field of blindness, other vision professionals, and the generic physical activity system in order to improve access and opportunities for participation in physical activity.
+We work closely with other organizations in the field of blindness, other vision professionals, and the generic physical activity system in order to improve access and opportunities for participation in physical activity and sport.

 Our Vision